"The Milk of Christian Kindness"

 As an exemplary Christian girl, Jamie should know better than to be “unequally yoked.”
 Her father puts up a good fight to keep this troubled boy away from his daughter, but, in the end, he surrenders to her tenacity as he sees Landon changing, and Jamie growing more and more in love with him.
 This point may make A WALK TO REMEMBER the ultimate “missionary dating” movie for those who ascribe to such a technique.

+A WALK TO REMEMBER is a romantic teenage tearjerker based on a novel by Nicholas Sparks.
+Landon Carter and his gang of fellow misfits open the story by hazing another high school student into their group, which results in physical harm to the boy.
+Though Landon evades arrest by lying to the police about his involvement in the incident, the school principal finds empty beer bottles as evidence of Landon’s continued slide into debauchery.
+For disciplinary purposes, the principal assigns him to a theatre class and extra time at school on weekends as a tutor.
+There, Landon meets Jamie, a nerdy pastor’s daughter with upstanding, uncompromising Christian morals.
+While doing his penance, Landon finds himself drawn into Jamie’s moral universe.
 Although there are some unresolved subplots, the production values in A WALK TO REMEMBER are high, and the actors all give very good performances, including the two leads, Shane West and pop star Mandy Moore.
 From a Christian standpoint, however, the most disappointing thing is the Romantic notion that, somehow, human love can conquer what’s bad and “save” someone from immorality.
 Still, the movie shows that Christian kindness can make a difference in other people’s lives